ronaldomercado/dev-c7/docs/explanations/differences.rst

 Inside of the container there are only two interactive users.
-Your own user and root. ``run-dev-c7.sh`` uses ``--userns=keep-id`` so that your same user id id used inside and outside of the container.
+Your own user and root. ``run-dev-c7.sh`` uses ``--userns=keep-id`` so that your same user id is used inside and outside of the container.

 Hence the container is able to see the file ownership of mounted file systems as long as they belong to root or to you.

-However no other users are known to it and when listing the contents of a shared directory any files that have unknown user group membership will show up as uid or gid 65534.
+No other users are known to it and when listing the contents of a shared directory any files that have unknown user group membership will show up as uid or gid 65534.